-- Demonstrate professional and ethical standards in appearance and actions. - Apply appropriate human-relation and interpersonal communication skills. - Develop written communication skills using correct grammar, spelling, vocabulary, and document format. - Demonstrate correct file management of both printed and electronic documents. - Understand the integrated use of business tools such as Microsoft PowerPoint, Word, Excel, Access, e-mail, and the Internet. - Understand routine office skills such as teamwork, information processing, reprographics, telecommunications, records management, customer service, and ethics. - Utilize the principles of good page and on-screen layout and design. - Complete professional online and print publications such as flyers, stationery sets, and newsletters using Adobe® InDesign and Adobe® Acrobat skills. - Prepare simple legal documents using Corel WordPerfect[®] by applying such skills as macros, templates, mail merge, and redline. - Understand various types of law offices, law-office ethics, the court system, legal references, and administrative agencies.
+- Demonstrate professional and ethical standards in appearance and actions. - Apply appropriate human-relation and interpersonal communications skills. - Develop written communications skills using correct grammar, spelling, vocabulary, and document format. - Demonstrate correct file management of both printed and onscreen documents. - Understand the integrated use of business tools such as Microsoft PowerPoint, Word, Excel, Access, e-mail, and the Internet. - Understand routine office skills such as teamwork, information processing, reprographics, telecommunications, records management, customer service, and ethics. - Utilize the principles of good page and on-screen layout and design. - Complete professional onscreen and print publications such as flyers, portfolios, and newsletters using Adobe® InDesign and Adobe® Acrobat skills. - Prepare simple legal documents using Corel WordPerfect® by applying such skills as macros, templates, mail merge, and redline. - Understand various types of law offices, law-office ethics, the court system, legal references, and administrative agencies. - Be exposed to the courts, law library, law office setting, and legal research. - Complete integrated projects applying advanced features of word processing, spreadsheets, databases, and electronic presentation software. - Write internal and/or external business correspondence and reports that are clear, complete, correct, concise, courteous, and require research and documentation.

-- Be exposed to the courts, law library, law office setting, and legal research. - Complete integrated projects applying advanced features of word processing, spreadsheets, databases, and electronic presentation software. - Write internal or external business correspondence and reports that are clear, complete, correct, concise, courteous, and require research and documentation. - Develop basic project management skills including project integration, scope, time, cost, quality, human resources, communications, risk, and procurement considerations utilizing project management software. - Apply basic accounting concepts such as transaction analysis, chart of accounts, journals, ledgers, financial statements, worksheets, adjusting entries, closing entries, worksheets, cost of goods sold, and periodic inventory method. - Develop additional skill in selected focus areas such as accounting, E-commerce, human resource management, public speaking, Internet research, Photoshop, vector graphics, Web Development, or Visual Communication.
+- Develop basic project management skills including project integration, scope, time, cost, quality, human resources, communications, risk, and procurement considerations utilizing project management software. - Apply basic accounting concepts such as transaction analysis, chart of accounts, journals, ledgers, financial statements, worksheets, adjusting entries, closing entries, worksheets, cost of goods sold, and periodic inventory method. - Develop additional skill in selected focus areas such as accounting, E-commerce, image editing, vector graphics, or digital communications.

-- 1. ENG 87, ENG 88, ENG 99, IT 98, IT 99, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
-To determine if students must complete these courses, see Course Descriptions beginning on page 150.
+- ENG 87, ENG 88, ENG 99, IT 98, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
+To determine if students must complete these courses, see Course Descriptions beginning on page 152.
 These courses are non-matriculating and do not count toward credit hours required for graduation. - 2.
-IT 120, Integrated Computer Applications, is required the first semester.
-See the competency prerequisite for this course.
-Students who do not keyboard at a minimum speed of 20 cwpm using the "touch" method must take IT 98 concurrently with IT 120.
-Students who have limited exposure to computers should take IT 99, Computer Basics, before attempting to take IT 120. - 3.
-Because of the need to stay current with technology, any computer software courses must be taken within three (3) years of graduation, except IT 120, which must be taken within four (4) years of graduation. - 4.
-LE 100, Learning Techniques, is recommended for all students with a high school grade-point average of less than 3.0 and is recommended for all students needing improved college-level learning skills.
+IT 120, Integrated Computer Applications is required the first semester.
+The competency prerequisite for this course indicates that students should have basic computer literacy including knowledge of the Windows® operating system.
+In addition, it is recommended that students who do not keyboard at a minimum speed of 20 correct words per minute without looking at the keyboard take IT 98, Introduction to Keyboarding, concurrently with IT 120.
+These students should then take IT 109 the second semester. - Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 120, which must be taken within four (4) years of graduation. - 4.
+LE 100 Learning Techniques is recommended for all students with a high school grade-point average of less than 3.0 and is recommended for all students needing improved college-level learning skills.
 LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less.
 All students placed on academic probation are required to take LE 100 the semester they are placed on probation and must earn a B- grade or higher to continue in subsequent semesters.
 Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - To continue in the Executive Assistant major, students must receive a B- or better in IT 120, Integrated Computer Applications, and must have completed all the Office Technology Support Certificate requirements.